stealsocks/joodaloop.com/content/colophon.md

 Principles
 ----------

-Design choices and the overall philosophy of the site are guided by the following principles.
+I find it easy to make design choices when I've already chosen a set of constraints/rules to adhere to.
+For this version of my site, I chose the following principles:

 ### Speed